nirgn975/devRes/README.md

 theme = "devRes"
 ```

-You can look at the [exampleSite](https://github.com/nirgn975/devRes/tree/main/exampleSite) to check out the `config.tomal` and the `data/content.yaml` for examples.
+You can look at the [exampleSite](https://github.com/nirgn975/devRes/tree/main/exampleSite) to check out the `config.toml` and the `data/content.yaml` for examples.

 ## Customization